Improve Couples Communication: Know Your Patterns

 Insisting on making a point

-It is usually easy for us to identify the negative behaviors our partners fall into during conflict.
-We tend to see our own negative behaviors as only happening because we are reacting to our partner’s negative behaviors.
+It is usually easy for us to identify the negative behaviors our partners.
+We tend to see our own negative behaviors as only happening in response to our partner.
 In other words, we tend to blame our partners for the negative pattern.

-If you’re thinking that your conflicts come out of nowhere, and your partner just starts acting unreasonable or unkind, it really doesn’t give you much to go on.
-You are left hoping that you can convince your partner to stop their bad behaviors or that maybe a couples therapist can get your partner to see their bad behaviors and stop them.
+If you’re thinking that your conflicts come out of nowhere, and your partner just starts acting unreasonable or unkind, that doesn’t give you much to go on.
+You are left hoping that you can convince your partner to stop their bad behaviors or that maybe a couples therapist can get your partner to see their bad behaviors and stop them for you.

-When you each know what YOUR default behavior is, you can make a lot of progress in identifying your negative communication pattern with your partner.
+Getting to know what YOUR default behavior is paramount.
+Only then can you make progress in identifying your negative communication pattern with your partner.
 You can’t change it until you know what it is.
-In couple communication, knowledge is power.
+In couple communication, knowledge is power and we need to begin with our own part in it.

 As soon as you find out what your defaults are, and what you’re contributing to making the pattern happen, you have a lot more power to change it.